-- 27. Subject to the National Collection demonstrating the achievement of deliverables, milestones and performance benchmarks and the Commonwealth's agreement to the use of supplementary data, payments will be made to each State in accordance with Table 2, Table 3 and Table 4 below. - 28.
+- 27. Subject to the National Collection demonstrating the achievement of deliverables, milestones and performance benchmarks and the Commonwealth's agreement to the use of supplementary data, payments will be made to each State in accordance with Tables 2, 3, 4 and 5 below. - 28.
 Performance will be assessed against the six Performance Indicators (PIs): 2.1, 2.2, 2.3, 3.1, 3.2 and 3.3, as outlined in Table 1.
 Each PI is weighted equally and performance against each is eligible for a maximum payment equivalent to one sixth of available performance funding.
-State performance payments will be calculated by adding the payment achieved against each of the six PIs.
+State performance payments will be calculated by adding the payment achieved against each of the six PIs. - 29.
+Revised performance requirements and payment arrangements for the 2020 program year are set out in Table 4.
+These account for a degree of uncertainty regarding the impact COVID-19 may have on enrolment rates in 2020. - 30.
+In 2021, if COVID-19 continues to impact preschool enrolment rates in ways States cannot reasonably be expected to mitigate, the Commonwealth Minister with portfolio responsibility for early childhood education will initiate a joint process with State counterparts to consider what performance requirements should be applied in 2021, including the potential to apply 2020 performance requirements, as outlined in Table 4.
+Any revised performance requirements will be formalised by a variation to this agreement.